 3. Unit sales per product (option, or SKU)

-2. Price profile performance (based on contribution of sales from different price segments such as high, medium, low, or based on constribution of Markdown Sales and Full Price Sales)
+2. Price profile performance (based on the contribution of sales from different price segments such as high, medium, low, or based on the contribution of markdown sales and full price sales)

-3. Price Elasticity (based on change in demand in response to changes in price, often used in Promotions Planning and Markdown Optimization systems)
+3. Price elasticity (based on the change in demand in response to changes in price, often used in promotions planning and markdown optimization systems)

 Multi-dimensional clustering

 Clustering on its own can bring up a lot of insights about the variations in demand across the store based.
 As the level of sophistication and precision increases so does the complexity of application and management of these clusters.
-In order to advanced clustering methods to be effective, outputs of the Clustering tools need to be integrated into downstream planning and decision-support systems.
+In order for advanced clustering methods to be effective, outputs of the clustering tools need to be integrated into downstream planning and decision-support systems.